 In the next couple of weeks, I did accidentally move my face laughing largely a time or two and I could feel the thread move and sort of pop but it wasn't visibly changed.

 All together, it was an easy and very manageable procedure with little to no downtime.
 The evening of the treatment my face and jawline were fine (not sore at all), but my forehead was quite sore and tender to touch.
 I took some Tylenol the evening of the procedure before bed.
 It was kind of difficult to sleep the first night as I am used to sleeping on my side with my face in the pillow.
 Instead, I had to sleep on my back.
 By the next day and evening, my forehead soreness was quite subsided.
 I did have a tiny bit of swelling and small bruise where the threads entered and exited.

-You can see from my photos how improved my eyelids, cheeks and jawline are from the Silhouette InstaLift Face Thread Lift treatments.
+You can see from my photos how improved my appearance is from the Silhouette InstaLift Face Thread Lift treatments.
 I highly recommend this procedure for anyone who may have the same aesthetic concerns, yet they do not want to undergo an actual surgical face lift due to the risks, downtime, and costs associated with that type of procedure.
-I feel the InstaLift procedure is a valuable non-invasive treatment option which is great to help "slow" the hands of time and keep up with your appearance.
+I feel the InstaLift procedure is a valuable non-invasive treatment option which is great to help "slow" the hands of time.

 I hope you found this post helpful if you are considering a Silhouette InstaLift Face Thread Lift treatment!